jabariwoods/Immutable-Passport-Integration/README.md

 # Immutable-Passport-Integration
 This guide will walk you through the process of integrating Immutable Passport into a simple Node.js application.
-I'll also provide a basic example app that demonstrates the integration.
+I'll also provide a basic example app that demonstrates the integration with a demo of a decentralised social network - Greazy.

 Before we dive into the integration steps, let's take a look at the sample app.
 The sample app is a basic web application that allows users to log in using Immutable Passport and displays their nickname, ID token, and access token.
-We have named this web app 'immutable-passport-demo'.

 Prerequisites: